-My garage has a motion sensor floodlight on the corner by the driveway.
-I upgraded the garage floodlights by:
+This project shows how to wire two floodlights to an In-LineLinc Relay.
+My garage has a standard motion sensor floodlight on the corner by the driveway.
+I automated the garage floodlights by:

 - Install an Insteon In-LineLinc Relay for home automation.